Avocados: Which variety is the healthiest?

 I love avocados and have heard that the different varieties have different health benefits and some are less fattening than others.
 Please can you tell me about different varieties and which are best.

 No matter the color, shape, or size, avocados are delicious — and nutritious!
 There are a wide variety of avocados on the market, each with a unique flavor, texture, and nutritional value.
+One kind isn't better than another; they all have different benefits!
 Thanks to alternating shipment seasons, people across the United States have access to avocados all year round.
 California and Florida produce the vast majority of avocados in the United States.

 - Approximately 227 calories